-PART 1: PROBATIONARY PERIOD-REGULAR EMPLOYEES

-- A. Probationary Status: The probationary period is an essential part of the employment process and shall be used as an assessment period for employees and supervisors.
-Probationary employees have no entitlement or expectation to continued employment during the probationary period.
-During the probationary period, an employee may be terminated with or without cause and without recourse to the pre- or post-action grievance procedures, except in cases alleging discrimination.
-Probationary employees may be terminated by providing at least 24 hours' notice after having obtained approvals from the assistant vice president for human resource services and the appropriate dean or vice president, as provided in Rule 8.30, E. A probationary employee may also resign without notice at any time during the probationary period. - B. Length of Probationary Period: The length for each probationary period served shall be the first 6 months of employment with NMSU for regular nonexempt employees, and the first 12 months of employment with NMSU for regular exempt employees.
-Time served in a non-regular hire status does not apply towards completion of the initial probationary period.

-PART 2: SUBSEQUENT PROBATIONARY PERIOD(S) -EXEMPT EMPLOYEES

-Exempt employees who voluntarily accept a new job, a promotion or a transfer within NMSU will serve an additional probationary period and are subject to the terms in Part 1.
-The length of the subsequent probationary period shall be the same as defined above, unless adjusted pursuant to Part 3.

-PART 3: ADJUSTMENT TO LENGTH OF PROBATIONARY PERIOD(S)

-A. NMSU System Wide Extension of Probationary Status: The length of the initial probationary period for all staff employees may be extended when deemed necessary by the Chancellor during times of planning for significant budget reductions or other financial uncertainty.
-Notification shall be made through the Office of Human Resource Services at the direction of the Chancellor and may be effective immediately.

-- B. Individual Extension of Employee Probationary Status: The director/department head may exercise discretion to request an extension of the initial or subsequent probationary period when an employee's performance demonstrates a need for additional time to acquire the skills required for the job.
-Requests to extend a subsequent probationary period should be submitted in writing 2 weeks prior to completion of the probationary period, supported by a performance evaluation, and forwarded to the Office of Human Resource Services for consideration. - C. Early Completion of Second or Subsequent Probationary Period: The director/department head may request an adjustment to the length of an exempt employee's second or subsequent probationary period.
+- post-action grievance procedures by providing at least 24 hours' notice, after having obtained approval of the assistant vice president for human resource services. - C. Probationary Period (Adjustment): The director/department head may request an exception to any probationary period.
 There may be cases in which employees demonstrate exceptional qualities that would permit reduction of the probationary period.

-PART 4: PROBATIONARY PERIOD EVALUATION REPORT - NONEXEMPT EMPLOYEES

-Prior to completion of the probationary period, the supervisor completes the Performance Evaluation Form (See Policy 5.86 Performance Evaluation), and forwards it through channels to the Office of Human Resource Services for inclusion in the employee's personnel file.
+Conversely, the type of work and an employee's performance may demonstrate a need for lengthening the period.
+Variations are normally limited to 3 months for nonexempt and 6 months for exempt employees.
+Any adjustment should be requested in writing 2 weeks prior to completion of the probationary period, supported by a performance evaluation, and forwarded to the Office of Human Resource Services for consideration. - D. Probationary Period Evaluation Report (Applicable Only to Regular, Nonexempt Employees): Prior to completion of the probationary period, the supervisor completes the Performance Evaluation Form (See Policy 5.86 Performance Evaluation), and forwards it through channels to the Office of Human Resource Services for inclusion in the employee's personnel file.
 A Personnel Action Form should accompany the evaluation report if the employee is a new hire and was hired at the entry level.
-Normally evaluations with outstanding marks are reserved for employees who have consistently, over a period of time demonstrated outstanding performance.

-PART 5: SALARY ADJUSTMENT FOR SUCCESSFUL COMPLETION OF PROBATION- NONEXEMPT EMPLOYEES

-See ARP-Rule 8.15 - Compensation at Section I.

-PART 6: PERFORMANCE EVALUATION COMPLETION SCHEDULE

-An evaluation should be completed:

-- A. After completion of a probationary period for nonexempt employees (may also be used for the annual evaluation if completed in December, January or February). - B. Annually for purposes of allocating merit increases. - C. Any time a supervisor considers an evaluation necessary. - D. Upon transfer of an exempt employee to a new organizational unit.
+Normally evaluations with outstanding marks are reserved for employees who have consistently, over a period of time demonstrated outstanding performance. - E. Probationary Period Salary Adjustment (Applicable Only to Newly Appointed Regular Nonexempt Employees): (Rule 8.15 Compensation) - F. Performance Evaluation Completion Schedule: An evaluation should be completed: - 1.
+After completion of a probationary period for nonexempt employees (may also be used for the annual evaluation if completed in December, January or February). - 2.
+Annually for purposes of allocating merit increases. - 3.
+Any time a supervisor considers an evaluation necessary. - 4.
+Upon transfer of an employee to a new organizational unit. - G. Performance Evaluation (Nonexempt Staff): - 1.
+Evaluations will be made on the approved Nonexempt Performance Evaluation Form. - 2.

-PART 7: PERFORMANCE EVALUATION - NONEXEMPT STAFF

-- 1. Evaluations will be made on the official Nonexempt Performance Evaluation Form. - 2.
 The form will be completed by the immediate supervisor and then reviewed and signed by the appropriate second level supervisor prior to discussion with the employee.
 The employee will be provided with a copy of the completed form within 10 working days of the supervisor's signature. - 3.
 The evaluator should discuss the evaluation with the employee to avoid the possibility of misinterpretation.
-(This discussion should occur after the reviewer has signed the form.)

-- 4. The employee may discuss the rating with the reviewer prior to the evaluation being forwarded to the Office of Human Resource Services or being filed. - 5.
-If the employee does not agree with the evaluation and does not want to go through a formal appeal procedure, the employee may prepare an addendum to the evaluation to be placed in the employee's personnel file within 15 working days after receipt of the evaluation form containing all necessary signatures. - 6.
-In the event that a supervisor is not able to evaluate due to lack of longevity in the position or lack of knowledge about the employee, the supervisor may designate a responsible official to complete the Performance Evaluation Form.
+(This discussion should occur after the reviewer has signed the form.) - 4.
+The employee may discuss the rating with the reviewer prior to the evaluation being forwarded to the Office of Human Resource Services or being filed. - 5.
+If the employee does not agree with the evaluation and does not want to go through a formal appeal procedure, the employee may prepare an addendum to the evaluation to be placed in the employee's personnel file within 15 working days after receipt of the evaluation form containing all necessary signatures.

+- 6. In the event that a supervisor is not able to evaluate due to lack of longevity in the position or lack of knowledge about the employee, the supervisor may designate a responsible official to complete the Performance Evaluation Form.
 If this is done, the supervisor must co-sign the evaluation form with the designated official. - 7.
 The employee's current supervisor is responsible for completing the evaluation process and may consult with previous supervisors of the employee in assigning evaluation scores.